std95174/docsite/docs/docs/05-team.md

 ![image-20251112103024351](../docs-images/p05team/32.png)

-#### 2. Join via Main Glows.ai Site
+#### 2. Join via Glows.ai Platform

-Log into the main Glows.ai site, click your avatar, and select **`Teams → Join Team`**.
+Log in Glows.ai platform, click your avatar, and select **`Teams → Join Team`**.

 ![image-20251112103513271](../docs-images/p05team/33.png)

 Enter the team account and password to link your main account with the team.
-You can later switch between the main account and the team account directly.
+You can later switch between the Glows.ai platform account and Glows.ai team account directly.

 ![image-20251104150357896](../docs-images/p05team/34.png)